-Generalized tonic-clonic.
+- Generalized tonic-clonic.
 This type of seizure is sometimes preceded by an aura (awareness of a strange odor, taste, or vision).
-You might lose consciousness and fall and experience muscle rigidity (stiffness) or convulsions (jerking movements of the arms and legs).
+You might lose consciousness, fall, and experience muscle rigidity (stiffness) or convulsions (jerking movements of the arms and legs).
 You may also lose bladder control or bite your tongue.
 After regaining consciousness, you might feel confused and fall asleep.

-Seizures are prolonged or occur in a continuous series, causing intense muscle contractions or difficulty breathing.
+- Seizures are prolonged or occur in a continuous series, causing intense muscle contractions or difficulty breathing.
 This may be a condition known as status epilepticus.
 This is a rare but life-threatening event that requires immediate medical attention.
-It can cause permanent damage to the brain or heart.
+If not treated aggressively, it can cause permanent damage to the brain.

-You or someone without a prior history of epilepsy experiences a seizure for the first time.
+- You or someone without a prior history of epilepsy experiences a seizure for the first time.
 You need a doctor's diagnosis.
-The cause also could be poisoning, stroke, brain tumor, or drug overdose.
+The cause also could be, stroke, brain tumor, alcohol withdraw, or a drug overdose.
 In feverish infants, convulsions could be a sign of meningitis.
 Get medical help immediately.